SixArm/usv/doc/criticisms/index.md

 If single byte encoding is very important, and you don't care about visible symbols, then yes ASCII Separated Values is better for you.
 USV doesn't have a goal of single byte separators.

+## Arbitrarily many ways of writing semantically-same documents

+"If you download the same document twice, and the second time the server is heavily loaded (or it's waiting on some dependency, or whatever), presumably the server will helpfully generate some SYNs in the middle of the document to keep the connection alive (?), but now you've got the same document "spelled" two different ways, that won't checksum alike."

+You're correct the streams will checksum differently.
+The content will checksum alike.
+What you're describing is similar to CSV, where a field may use surrounding quotes or not: the data will checksum differently, and the content will checksum alike.

 ## Wrong implementations

 "My bet is that this will lead to implementations that wrongly treats "␞␛\n" (RS ESC \m) as the real record separator, the same way lots of "CSV" implementations just split on comma and LF."